Lone Echo: Echo VR

 A multi-player component for the game was included with the game's release, but also made available as a stand-alone release, titled Echo Arena.
 Later, Echo Arena would be expanded, adding several other game modes, turning into what came to be called Echo VR, Echo Arena remaining as the name of one of these modes.

 As the result of a partnership with Intel, Echo Arena was offered for free to anyone who redeemed it within the first three months of launch.
 Echo Arena was a team-based sports game, based around the locomotion mechanics of Lone Echo.
 Players compete in an arena to grab a flying disc and throw it through the opposition's goal.
 Players can grab onto other players and punch opposing players in the head to stun them, making it a full-contact sport.
 There are several leagues for Echo Arena, including a Master League which included a prize pool of $250,000 in its 3rd season.
 Anyone can form a team to compete in this league as long as it follows the guidelines set in place by the event organizers.
 On March 9, an Echo Pass was added, allowing greater chassis and color customization and a tier system similar to those in battle royales, including a premium pass allowing for more rewards for 1000 Echo Points ($10).
 The update also added player banners, a personal banner that can be customized with a variety of patterns, colors, and symbols.
 Arena was available on the Oculus Quest (1 and 2) and Rift Platforms, with Echo Combat, the first person shooter, only being available on Oculus Rift or a Quest via Link or Air Link.

 On January 31, 2023, Ready At Dawn announced the shutdown of Echo VR on August 1, 2023, citing work on their "next project" as a reason for the shutdown.
 Following the announcement, a petition on Change.org was made to "Save Echo VR".
 On February 28, 2023, the group who created the petition flew a sky banner over Meta headquarters urging CEO Mark Zuckerberg not to shut down the game.
 Despite this, the shutdown occurred with matchmaking going offline at 10am PST and 20 minutes later all players being disconnected.

-Currently the game is being kept alive by part of the community hosting servers.